Killing of Jennifer Servo

-Jennifer Lynn Servo (born Jennifer Lynn Olson, (September 23, 1979 – September 16, 2002) was an American news reporter whose murder is unsolved.
-In the early 2000s, she worked for KPAX-TV and KECI-TV in Montana, and KRBC-TV in Texas.
+On September 16, 2002, American TV journalist Jennifer Lynn Servo (born Jennifer Lynn Olson on September 23, 1979) was murdered in Abilene, Texas by an unknown perpetrator.
+No arrests have been made in the case, which is still being investigated as of 2020.

-Servo was from Columbia Falls, Montana, and first worked as a reporter in Missoula.
-In August 2002, she moved to Abilene, Texas, to work her first full-time reporter job at KRBC-TV.
-On September 16, Servo was killed in her new apartment via blunt force trauma and strangulation.
-Two days later, after her co-workers reported her as missing at work, Servo was found dead in her bathtub.
-She was likely killed in her living room and then moved there.
-There were no signs of forced entry into the apartment or that Servo was sexually assaulted.
+Servo grew up in Montana, where she worked for KPAX-TV and KECI-TV in the early 2000s.
+In August 2002, she moved to Abilene to work her first full-time reporting job at KRBC-TV.
+On September 18, after being reported missing from work, she was found dead in her apartment.
+She had been killed via blunt force trauma and strangulation.
+There were no signs of forced entry into the apartment or that she was sexually assaulted.

-No arrests have been made in the case, which is still being investigated by Abilene police as of 2020.
 The absence of forced entry could imply that Servo knew her attacker, but it is not known if she had any enemies in the city.
-Investigators have suspected and cleared two men who both had romantic relationships with Servo previously, her former boyfriend and a KRBC co-worker.
-The co-worker, who went shopping with Servo hours before her death, said they were being followed by another man during the trip.
+Investigators investigated and cleared two men who had romantic relationships with her previously; one, who went shopping with her hours before her death, said they were being followed by another man during the trip.

 Background

 Servo grew up in Columbia Falls, Montana.
 She went to Columbia Falls High School, where she was involved in cross country and cheerleading.
 Servo graduated in 1998.
 Afterwards, she enlisted in the U.S. Army Reserves.
-Servo stated that she had the ambition to be "the next Katie Couric" and to work for a large news network.
-Servo graduated from the University of Montana in May 2002, with a degree in journalism.
-She first worked at a local news station in Missoula, and then applied for a reporting position in Abilene, Texas, because Servo had a "romantic vision" of the state due to its cowboy culture.
+She stated that she had the ambition to be "the next Katie Couric" and to work for a large news network.
+She graduated from the University of Montana in May 2002, with a degree in journalism.
+She first worked at a local news station in Missoula, and then applied for a reporting position in Abilene, because she had a "romantic vision" of the state due to its cowboy culture.
 She was offered her first full-time news reporter job at KRBC-TV, and moved to Abilene in August 2002, at age 22.
 KRBC anchor Downing Bolls said, "You could see early on that Jennifer had the tools it was going to take to move on to bigger and better things."